 Brake Through: This is another fun intermediate trail, though it involves more exertion and climbing that Off the Top and is slightly more technical.
 To ride brake through, you get off the gondola at McCoy Station at mid-mountain.
 After exiting the building, turn left and follow the signs to Brake Through.
 You’ll climb a slight incline for about a half mile, before turning left at the well-marked Brake Through trailhead.
-The first half mile or so after the turn off has the most technically difficult rock sections of the trail, including a small water crossing (that was already mostly dry in June 2015!).
+The first half mile or so after the turn off has the most technically difficult rock sections of the trail.
 Brake Through weaves in and out through trees and exposed volcanic sections.
 The trail itself is mostly smooth dirt, with some loose pumice sections and small rock gardens.
 Towards the bottom, there are several intersections, but they’re well marked.
 Keep following Brake Through trail until it runs out (about 3.25 miles from the top) and hop on Downtown.
 You can continue on Downtown all the way into Mammoth Lakes, where you can catch the shuttle from the Village and head back to the bike park.
 If you’re looking for more of a challenge you can follow the signs to Shotgun – see more info below.

 Shotgun: This trail is more of a downhill trail than Off the Top and Brake Through.
 You’ll definitely want a full suspension bike with some travel to handle some drops and rocky sections.
 Shotgun is one of the “easier” advanced trails at Mammoth, but it’s definitely not for beginners.
 The best way to access Shotgun is from the Downtown trail which starts at the Mammoth Mountain base, and can be connected to from a bunch of higher mountain trails.
 There’s a very obvious sign pointing out the right turn onto Shotgun, and after a short, but butt kicking climb, you’ll have arrived to the fun part of this trail.
 The trail was fairly chopped up when I rode it, with lots of small drops and loose dirt and rocks, but it was still so much fun!
 I felt like I could ride it fast and aggressively (for me!) and take on features that I would normally chicken out on, because the trail is so well designed.
 It’s a short trail (~0.6 miles), and you end up in the parking lot of one of the ski bases that is closed in the summer.
 Ride downhill on the road coming out of the parking lot, and you’ll end right at the Mammoth Village shuttle stop.